srstomp/kvk-manager/README.md

 # kvk-manager

-A simple Python class to fetch company info from the Dutch KVK (https://kvk.nl)
+A simple Python class to fetch company info from the Dutch Chamber of Commerce  (https://kvk.nl)